ExpediaDotCom/haystack/docs/src/ui/ui.md

 layout: default
 title: User Interface
 ---
-# Haystack UI
+#  UI
-Haystack-ui is the web UI for haystack.
+The `haystack-ui` project is the web UI for haystack.
 It is the central place for visualizing processed data from various haystack sub-systems.

 ![Demo](../images/demo.gif)